Cancer in Children: Managing Pain

 Hypnosis to help your child change how he or she thinks of pain.
 This is done with the help of a trained practitioner.
 Hypnosis can reduce pain and pain-related anxiety in your child.

 Tips to help manage your child’s pain

 Learn what you can about your child’s cancer.
-Staying well informed can ease some of your own anxiety and help you feel better able to handle the situation.
+Being well informed can reduce some of your own anxiety and help you feel better able to handle the situation.
 This is important because your child picks up on your fears and worries.
 By being calm, you can help relieve some of your child’s anxieties and discomfort.

-Alert your child’s healthcare providers if you notice any signs of pain in your child.
+Tell your child’s healthcare providers about any signs of pain that you notice in your child.
 You may be able to tell from your child’s expressions if he or she is in pain.
 Your child may also become irritable, moody, cry more often, lose his or her appetite, or become withdrawn.
 You are most likely to know if these changes in your child’s behavior suggest a problem.

 Be honest with your child if you know a medical procedure will cause pain.
 Ask your healthcare team to help you explain the procedure to your child and answer his or her questions.
 Reassure your child that you’ll be with him or her or nearby during the procedure.

-If your child is in pain, you can help by touching and holding him or her.
+If your child is in pain, try touching and holding him or her.
 Stroke your child’s hair or head or hold his or her hand.
 Play games, watch videos, or read books with your child.
-If your child has to go to the hospital or clinic, bring comfort items, such as a favorite blanket or stuffed animal, from home.
+If your child has to go to the hospital or clinic, bring comfort items from home.
 Relaxation techniques, such as blowing bubbles, listening to music, as well as slow and deep breathing, can also help.

-Ask your child’s healthcare provider for more resources about managing pain in children.
+Ask your child’s healthcare provider for more information about managing pain in children.